 Now, I am reading Salt, Fat, Acid, Heat by Samin Nosrat.
 And when I say I am “reading” a book, I am actually listening to it.
 After a lifetime of eye surgeries, reading isn’t comfortable, but I devour books on Audible.
 I even have a fancy pair of wireless ear phones just for this purpose.

-I don’t mean to sound overly dramatic, but the book is changing my life.
-Okay, that sounds overly dramatic, but it is true.
+I don’t to be overly dramatic, but the book is changing my life.
 Nosrat narrates the Audible book and she does a great job.
 She is inspirational without being egotistical, which isn’t always a chef trait.

 Because I am listening, I don’t have the extra material that comes with the purchase of the book.
 So, I am actually going to listen to it twice.
 After all, it isn’t just about the love of food, it’s instructional.

 Did you know that a splash of vinegar in soup at the end of cooking makes it taste better?
 I am going to try it today using some mole vinegar I bought at The Zesty Moose in Grand Junction.
 I have made a thin green chile that’s more of a soup than a stew.
-I will see if it benefits from vinegar.
+Will it benefit from vinegar?

 Did you know that most of us don’t eat too much salt?
 It’s true.
 Most of us don’t use salt properly either.
 I have learned that I have never used enough in my cooking.
 Salt makes everything better, and the book is teaching me how to use it effectively.
 Like putting salt in a bowl like real cooks do!